MrFluffyOven/android_device_samsung_gta8wifi/README.md

 # Android device tree for samsung SM-X200 (gta8wifi)
  This device tree is still being worked on, things might change.

+## Update Details
+Kernel is now fully unzipped! files are ready to go, this is due to gitlab having no limit on file size.

 ## Recovery Device Tree for the Samsung Galaxy Tab A8 Wifi

 ## How-to compile it: